 - If there have been any changes to their own or the child/children's circumstances.

 Any proposed significant variation or termination of the financial support must have the approval of the Adoption Team Manager in consultation with the Family Placement Service Manager and be notified to the person(s) concerned in accordance with the procedure set out in Section 7, The Adoption Support Plan.
 Where appropriate, the Adoption Team Manager will consult with the link social worker or the adoption support social worker.

 Should adoptive parents fail to supply an annual statement, the authority must send a written reminder and give 28 days to comply.
 If they fail to comply, the authority may suspend payment of the financial support provided.

 9.8 Remuneration for former foster parents

-Where the adopter previously fostered the child they are adopting, and they received remuneration in the financial support paid to them as the child’s foster parent, the local authority may continue to pay remuneration for a transitional period of two years from the date of the adoption order.
-This can continue for longer than two years if the local authority considers the case to be exceptional.
+Where the adopter previously fostered the child they are adopting, and they received remuneration in the financial support paid to them as the child's foster parent, the local authority may continue to pay remuneration for a transitional period of 2 years from the date of the adoption order.
+This can continue for longer than 2 years if the local authority considers the case to be exceptional.
 The decision to include remuneration must have been taken before the making of the adoption order.